MarcusE1W/absolute-beginner/content/post/qemu-start.md

 ## Run the virtual machine

-So now that all prepparations are done we can start the QEMU virtual machine.
-And istall the Linux in the virtual hard drive.
+So now that all preparations are done we can start the QEMU virtual machine.
+And install the Linux in the virtual hard drive.

 ```
 qemu-system-x86_64 -m 2G -cdrom anarchy-cli-1.0.0-x86_64.iso -boot order=d -drive file=harddrive\archlinux.hd